• Share this on:

 • PUM is a Dutch NGO that offers practical support by senior apparel industry experts on anything from business process management to arranging your exports.

-• Investigate if your country has a support organisation for exporting apparel to Europe, such as India’s AEPC, Egypt’s ETDA and Ethiopia’s ETIDI.
-Check also your local chamber of commerce.
+• Investigate if your country has a support organisation for exporting apparel to Europe, such as India’s AEPC, Egypt’s ETDA, Ethiopia’s ETIDI or Tunisia’s FTTH.
+Also check your local chamber of commerce.
 Buyers interested in sourcing apparel from your country will approach them for factory information.

 • Connect with different NGOs active in your country and ask if you can join an export coaching programme.